mhlinder/tufte-slopegraph/Readme.md

 Tufte Slopegraphs
 =================

-A D3.js, LaTeX take on [this Edward Tufte challenge](http://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0003nk)
+A Python, SVG take on [this Edward Tufte challenge](http://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0003nk)

 `slopegraph.py` will generate a D3.js document and a LaTeX file containing